Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Noisy GRPO

 \section{Noisy GRPO}

 In this section, we introduce a model for reward corruption.
-We consider a setting where we do not observe the true binary reward $r^*(q, o) \in \{0, 1\}$ directly but a corrupted version $\tilde{r}(q, o)$, generated via a corruption matrix $\mathcal{C}(q)$ that depends on the query $q$.
-We analyze its effect on the GRPO objective, derive a new policy improvement lower bound, and show that noise systematically attenuates the learning signal and leads to convergence to a worse fixed point. \paragraph{Binary corruption model.} We adopt a Bernoulli noise model, a common and tractable choice for binary rewards.
-This captures the core phenomenon of labels being flipped with certain probabilities:
+We consider a setting where we do not observe the true binary reward $r^*(q, o) \in \{0, 1\}$ directly but a corrupted version $\tilde{r}(q, o)$, generated via a corruption channel $\mathcal{C}(q)$ that depends on the query $q$.
+We analyze its effect on the GRPO objective, derive a new policy improvement lower bound, and show that noise systematically attenuates the learning signal and leads to convergence to a worse fixed point. \paragraph{Binary corruption model.} Since we are working with binary rewards, we adopt a Bernoulli noise model.
+This captures the core phenomenon of labels being flipped with certain probabilities defined here :